dankirkham/xkcd-skein-fpga/docs/serial_module.md

 # Serial Module

 The Serial Module sends and receives data to the host machine.
 It shares a block RAM with the Best Nonce Module.
-Both modules have ready signals that lock shared data.

 The Serial Module is broken down into two sub-modules, one for the receiver and one for the transmitter.